 Major life changes are often a catalyst for new innovative ideas for those with an entrepreneurial spirit.
 For new parents Sophie and Ian Baron, the idea for Mamamade was born when they came to introduce solids into their daughter’s diet.

-The couple wanted to feed baby Liba a healthy diet of home-cooked, plant-based food full of flavor, but didn’t always have the time to cook from scratch.
+The couple wanted to feed baby Liba a healthy diet of home-cooked, plant-based food full of flavour, but didn’t always have the time to cook from scratch.
 Having surveyed the baby food market, they were surprised to find that there were no convenient products that could come to the rescue of time-poor parents who didn’t want to compromise on quality, and so the seeds for a brand new business were sown.

 Having spotted this untapped market, Sophie started making her own brand of healthy pre-portioned mixes, porridges and finger foods, sending them out from her kitchen in north London.